The Ups and Downs of Your Heart Rhythms

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In this white board session, Patrick J. Tchou, MD, Associate Section Head of the Section of Electrophysiology and Cardiac Pacing in the Department of Cardiovascular Medicine, takes a behind-the-scenes look at how your heart makes all of this happen.
+In this white board session, cardiologist Patrick J. Tchou, MD, takes a behind-the-scenes look at how your heart makes all of this happen.